District of Columbia Republican Party

 The District of Columbia Republican Party (DC GOP) is the District of Columbia affiliate of the United States Republican Party.
-It was founded on June 19, 1855 and is made up of registered Republican voters living in Washington, D.C. elected to serve as the governing body of the Party.
-The party chairman is Jose Cunningham and the party is housed in the District of Columbia alongside the Republican Party national headquarters.
+It was founded on June 19, 1855, and is made up of registered Republican voters living in Washington, D.C. elected to serve as the governing body of the Party.
+The party chairman is Patrick Mara and the party is housed in the District of Columbia alongside the Republican Party national headquarters.

-The party faces steep difficulties in getting its candidates elected, as Democrats hugely outnumber Republicans in the District of Columbia.
+The party faces steep difficulties in getting its candidates elected, as Democrats overwhelmingly outnumber Republicans in the District of Columbia.
 No Republican has ever been elected mayor since District of Columbia home rule began in 1975.
 The DC Republicans have had no representation in the D.C.
 Council since Carol Schwartz left office in 2009.